TeamOpenFIRE/OpenFIRE-Firmware/README.md

  * *Layouts can be customized after installing the firmware - the only pins that **must** match are Camera Data & Clock.*

 ## Known Issues (want to fix sooner rather than later):
-- Serial communication (Mamehook or debug output) can randomly lock up operation due to complications with HID packets (Mouse/Keyboard/Pad commands) and Serial I/O clashing.
-See https://github.com/adafruit/Adafruit_TinyUSB_Arduino/issues/293
-  * If having issues, reducing the baud rate of the serial port in the sketch and the config files might help.
-This is being actively investigated!
 - MAMEHooker supports the main force feedback/lamp outputs and the offscreen button modeset, but is missing and will not react to the screen ratio or other modesets.
   * Are there games that have issues with this?
 It really should be resolved by the game/emulator, not the gun.
   * LED pulses sent rapidly may reset at the ON-falling position, but the effect looks kind of good actually.
 Is this really a bug?